oat-sa/taohub-articles/forge/event-based-scoring/event-based-scoring-architecture.md

 3. Toolbox of functions
 -----------------------

 The Toolbox contains all functions needed in the assessment.
-One can enumerate three kinds<br/>
+One can enumerate three kinds\
 of functions:

 -   Simple Matching and Scoring functions calculate the score according to a direct comparison between the value of an event element and the correct response.